Christine Darby // Published: October 2024 // Updated: March 2025

 While the code snippet above serves as a workaround, the need for a platform-wide solution is clear.

-⭐️ Report to Squarespace Support
+⭐️ How to Report to Squarespace Support

 From experience, getting Squarespace Support to recognize this issue will require a high volume of requests.
-Circle members can upvote this request.
-And everyone can report it directly to Support, we suggest sending an email along these lines:

 Subject: Block Indexing of Built-In Domain

-Sample message: Google is aggressively indexing “.squarespace.com” backend URLs, impacting SEO for our custom domain.
+Sample message: Google is aggressively indexing our “.squarespace.com” backend URLs, impacting SEO for our custom domain.
 Squarespace needs a server-side solution to block built-in URLs from being indexed.
 This would resolve the platform-wide issue for all users.

 • Be clear and direct: Start by laying out the issue concisely, emphasizing that it’s a platform-level problem rather than an individual user issue.
 Explain the impact on your experience and, if possible, any productivity or business implications.